Ficool

 "Don't worry.
 I'll go get the kid and break the tension with the good news," his father replied.

-Tuziku's father calmly approached the cliff where Tuziku stood, gazing at the marvelous night sky.
+Tuziku's father calmly approached a cliff where Tuziku stood, gazing at the marvelous night sky.

 "The view from here is quite pleasant, isn't it, Tuziku?" he asked with a bright grin.

 His father sighed.
 "Listen, son.
-I know how desperate you are for us to have a decent life, but you must always remember—great things take time.
-And I have some good news.
-I finally got permission from Master Jilaal to bring you along to work with me.
-You'll finally get to see the other side."
+I know how desperate you are for us to have a decent life, but you must always remember—great things take time."

 Tuziku gasped.
 "Is that really true, Pops?"

-"Yeah.
+"Yeah!
 Tomorrow I'll take you.
-I couldn't get permission to bring your sister since she isn't old enough to help on the farm, but don't worry—once she is, I'm sure I'll get permission."
+Although, I couldn't get permission to bring along your sister since she isn't old enough to help on the Master's farm, but don't worry—once she is, I'm sure I'll get permission."

 "I'm really sorry about earlier," he mumbled.

-"It's fine, son.
+"It's alright, son.
 More importantly, it's getting late.
 Let's go inside before your mother starts to worry," his father said with a grin.

 "I'll be right behind you.
-I just want to gaze at the night sky a little longer," Tuziku replied.
+I just want to gaze at the night sky a little longer," Tuziku replied, wearing a smile.

 "Alright.
 Don't stay out too late."

-Tuziku lay on his back, staring up at the sky, ever focused on the sublime art painted across its canvas.
+Tuziku lay on his back, gazing at the countless stars painted across the night sky.

 Footsteps approached behind him.